 Trust is absolutely essential to my work.
 An engagement shoot is very helpful to show you what I can do and how much you're going to love your photos.
 And it's great to get to know each other in the lead up to your wedding.
 By the time the day comes, it should feel like I'm a friend you invite as a guest.
 Apart from technical expertise and professionalism (which are very important, don't get me wrong) what you need to find is someone kind and interesting, who you'd enjoy spending the day with anyway.

-I think the perfect wedding coverage is the view that a guest would have at your wedding.
+I think the perfect natural wedding photography coverage is the view that a guest would have at your wedding.
 Maybe a bridesmaid or someone close to you.
 Imagine attending a wedding without a camera, taking pictures only with your eyes.
 You see the decoration and details - click.
 You see the couple walk through the courtyard and their faces light up with a broad, welcoming smile - click.
 But they don't stand there grinning like idiots, maybe they move on and you see them from the side as they talk to someone or look towards each other - click.

 When you look at your wedding album in twenty years time, you're going to see your wedding through my eyes.
 The things I noticed, and people I interacted with.
 This is why it's so important to choose a photographer who shares your ideas and who you'll enjoy working with.